 The Ultimate #Roadtrip

-Escape with me as I take you on my journey into Utah and our drive from Texas through New Mexico, Colorado, and into Utah to reach this remarkable national park; the Arches and Canyonlands.
+Join me on this journey as I take you into Utah and our drive from Texas through New Mexico, Colorado, Arizona and into Utah to reach these remarkable national parks; Arches and Canyonlands National Park.

-After a life changing event last year, my husband wanted us to take a real vacation and visit a place that I’ve never been.
-So, we set out on an expedition of the beautiful national parks in the USA.
-We plan to visit all the national parks one at a time, and we are starting with Utah, the Arches and Canyonlands; and of course I am all in!
+After a life changing event in early 2017, my husband and I made the decision that we want to take a real vacation and visit a place that we’ve never been.
+So, set one large goal for ourselves, and that is to explore and visit all the beautiful national parks in the USA.
+We plan to visit them one at a time, and we are starting with Utah, Arches and Canyonlands; and of course I am all in!

 As a result of this change in our lives, we also thought long and hard about the important things in life; like family, making new memories and experiences and spending more time with our parents so we also asked my in-laws to join us on this trip.
 We were living in Florida at the time and proceeded with the plans of this exciting journey and booked our flight into Austin, TX.